RedHat-Israel/ROSE/README.md

 [![Build Status](https://travis-ci.org/RedHat-Israel/ROSE.svg?branch=master)](https://travis-ci.org/RedHat-Israel/ROSE)

 This project is a game that has been developed in order to help teach kids python.
-The students need to code the behavior of the car in order to achieve the best score.
+The students are required to code the behavior of the car to achieve the best score.

-Here is video of a race, using drivers coded by students:<br/>
-(Click on it to play the video)
+Here is the link to the sample gameplay video of the race (running code from students):

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=BEV-CcqTOnw
 " target="_blank"><img src="rose-video-preview.jpg"
 alt="ROSE Race Car Game" width="860" height="720" border="10" /></a>

-In this game, two race cars compete to achieve the most points.
+In this game, two race cars compete to obtain the maximum number of points.
-The race car has to recognize the race track, the obstacles, and the bonus areas;
+The race car must recognize the racing track, the obstacles on the way and the bonus areas;
-calculate the best path to take to avoid the pitfalls; and collect bonus points.
+calculate the best path to take to avoid any pitfalls; and collect as many bonus points as possible.
-The cars move autonomously on the screen within the race track game with no interference from the students.
-No joystick or mouse would be used.
+The cars move autonomously on their track, on screen, in the game without any interference or handling from the students.
+No joystick or mouse needs to be used.

-In order to control the car movements, the students needs to implement a 'driver'.
+In order to control the movements of the car, the students needs to implement a 'driver'.
-This code is controlling the car and will decide what will be the next action of the car.
+The code that implements 'driver' controls the car and will decide the next action/movement of the car.

-For each type of obstacles there is a different action, and different points.
+For each type of obstacle, there is a different action that must be taken, and different points are alloted for the same.

-See [examples/README](examples/README) for explanation on how to write a driver module.
+See [examples/README](examples/README) for a thorough explanation on how to write a driver module.

 ## Requirements

-To install the dependencies, run:
+To install the dependencies, run :

     pipenv install

-Or in the old-fashioned way
+For old users :

     pip install -r requirements.txt